Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Mike’s mask is professionalism.

 He survives by turning himself into a reliable instrument.
-He plans.
 He observes.
-He checks exits.
-He watches people before they know they are being watched.
-He makes sure the job is done properly.
+Plans.
+Checks exits.
+Watches people before they know they are being watched.
 He does not overreact.
-He does not become high on fear.
+He does not get high on fear.
 He does not confuse violence with identity.

 If everything is a job, he does not have to call it a sin.